The recent rain and warm weather have the trees all decked out in their spring finest.

 Our buildings are green built and entirely off the grid.

 We grow the majority of our food right here.

 Emerald Earth is an intentional community in the hills above Anderson Valley.
-With ten full time residents, we care for the land, grow the majority of our own food, and sustain a community designed to benefit rather than deplete the planet.
+With four full time residents, we care for the land, grow the majority of our own food, and sustain a community designed to benefit rather than deplete the planet.
 You are welcome to join us for natural building workshops, work parties, scheduled tours, or even overnight visits.
 Our purpose is to honor the sacredness of the Earth and the interconnectedness of all things; to celebrate the rhythms and cycles of the Earth through ritual; to live…

 Come help perform an Inventory and Assessment of Plant Life covering the entire 189 acres of Emerald Earth Sanctuary.

 Our goal is to demonstrate that humans can have a positive impact on biodiversity.
 We are initiating a series of events that bring people to the land in a fun way to gather baseline ecological information that will help us plan land management activities and monitor progress.

 Our plan for the Plant Bioblitz is to form teams assigned to a section of the property that will identify all of the plant life occurring in their area, set up a permanent sampling plot, and assess the health of key elements.